ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 ## Enabling Apollo Tracing

-_Apollo Tracing_ needs to be expicitly enabled by caling `AddApolloTracing` on the `IRequestExecutorBuilder`.
+_Apollo Tracing_ needs to be explicitly enabled by calling `AddApolloTracing` on the `IRequestExecutorBuilder`.

 ```csharp
 public class Startup